 What are Examples of Medicare fraud?

 Actions that involve wrongfully accessing payments from the Medicare system often constitute Medicare fraud.

 - Billing Medicare for services that were not rendered

 - Unbundling services

-If you are under investigation or facing charges for Medicare fraud in New York City, the Law Office of Mark A. Bederow, P.C. is here to help.
-Mr. Bederow can guide you through the investigation and develop a defensive plan.
+If you are under criminal investigation or facing charges for Medicare fraud or other terms of fraud in New York City, the Law Office of Mark A. Bederow, P.C. is here to help.
+Mr. Bederow can guide you through the criminal investigation and develop a defensive plan.

 Schedule a confidential consultation today by calling (212) 256-9491.